mcroston/mcroston/README.md

 ## Hi, I'm Merriah Croston!

 - I’m a PhD student in the Public Health Sciences program at Washington University in St. Louis.
-- I study health information and health behavior diffusion with an emphasis on social media contexts.
+- I study how and why health misinformation spreads on social media.
-- Current projects use social network analysis and visualization to examine COVID-19 misinformation diffusion compared to other information types on Twitter.
+- Current projects use social network analysis and visualization to examine COVID-19 misinformation diffusion on Twitter.
-- I look to collaborate with scholars with interest in influence, information or behavior diffusion, and social media.
+- I'm interested in cross-disciplinary collaborations with experts in information science, communications, digital humanities, and critical media studies.
 - mcroston@wustl.edu

 ## Education